ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 be a relationship betwen the energy and the loudness of the track.

-Ultimately while we can pick apart the different genres by looking at various characteristics of the tracks, music is not something that picks us apart as people; music brings us together.
+Ultimately while we can pick apart the different genres by looking at various characteristics of the tracks music is not something that picks us apart as people; music brings us together.
 Whether you like rap, enjoy some good R\&B, or get down with some rock, music is what brings people from every walk of life together.
 So don’t over think it just go